jachym/PyWPS/docs/configuration.rst

     reasonable number of parallel running processes is not higher than the number of processor cores.

+:logserver:
+    `sqlite3` or `postgres` are currently supported.
+SQLite3 is the default one, used for testing purposes.
+Use PostgreSQL for production deployment.

 :logdatabase:
+    :SQLite3:
-    SQLite3 file, where the login about requests/responses is to be stored.
+        Name of the file file, where the login about requests/responses is to be stored.
 It can be set to `":memory:"` to store the database in memory.
+    :PostgreSQL:
+        Use the connection string (dbname, user, host, ... parameters), as described e.g. in `Psycopg2 documentation <https://wiki.postgresql.org/wiki/Psycopg2_Tutorial>`_.

 :maxrequestsize:
     maximal request size.
 0 for no limit